freeload101/SCRIPTS/MISC/ransomware response.md

 Credit: Nate @slackgo_t1482dya3-u9m2qcg0y:beeper.local 7minsec Slack Channel

+One of the most overlooked items is a communication plan.
+If you’re impacted, your customers will notice, and the response you provide will greatly influence future trust.
+Additionally, you may be bound to disclose the incident within a certain timeline and format depending on what regulations apply to your business.

+Before my older relatives passed, I helped setup MFA on their critical accounts to my phone after they lost money due to a scam.
+If they needed access, it was another excuse to talk.
+Could implement something similar if concerned about the elderly.

+Yeah, that’s just a stripped down version to get them started.
+Plenty of great frameworks like NIST 800-61r2, and playbooks are widely  available.

+Main changes for DFIR these days are reporting and communication guidelines.

+You’re welcome.
+I’ve helped 20+ orgs navigate a ransomware incident, hundreds of BECs, and a few big wire transfers.
+Hope I have at least some helpful knowledge to share.

+Ken Nevers I don’t have a blog, but you’re more than welcome to use it.
+10:59PM

 Here’s a stripped down version of a playbook I compiled for ransomware response: General Process